 Lilly Endowment National Initiative to Address Economic Challenges

 The Lilly Endowment Inc. has given over $40 million through the National Initiative to Address Economic Challenges Facing Pastoral Leaders, which supports religious organizations across the country as they address the financial and economic struggles that often impair the ability of pastors to lead congregations effectively.
 The grants are part of the Lilly Endowment’s commitment to supporting the pastoral leadership development of clergy serving in congregations across the United States.
-As part of this initiative, the ELCA has received a $1 million grant.
+As part of this initiative, the ELCA has received $2.5 million in grant funding.

 The ELCA is one of 45 organizations taking part in the Lilly initiative representing a variety of Christian traditions.
 The denominations include Baptist, Catholic, Christian Church (Disciples of Christ), Church of God (Anderson), Episcopal, Independent Christian Churches/Churches of Christ, Lutheran, Mennonite, Methodist, Presbyterian, Reformed and Wesleyan churches, as well as non-denominational, and historic African American Christian communities.
 Each program is customized to the needs of pastoral leaders in each religious tradition.